mishalhossin/Bing-discord-bot/README.md

 # Bing-discord-bot

-then ust set up `DISCORD_TOKEN` env with your discord token
+then just set up `DISCORD_TOKEN` env with your discord token

 and run the bot using `python main.py` in the shell